Weimaraner in an Apartment

 Can a Weimaraner live in an apartment?
 This is a challenging combination — high energy and large size mean your Weimaraner will need extensive daily exercise outside the apartment.
 Not ideal but possible with dedicated effort.

-With a typical weight of 55-90 lbs and lifespan of 10-13 yrs, the Weimaraner requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 55-90 lbs and lifespan of 10-13 yrs, the Weimaraner has specific care needs shaped by its genetics and build.
 Read on for the specifics that matter most.

 Space Requirements

 No two animals are identical, but breed-level health and temperament data provides actionable guidance for owners.
-Weimaraners with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Weimaraner calls for consistent physical and mental outlets; occasional effort will not absorb it.

 - Size: large (55-90 lbs)